modom-ofn/auth-portal/README.md

 AuthPortal authenticates users directly against their connected media server accounts, seals the server tokens for reuse, and manages session lifecycle via HTTP-only cookies.
 Authorized users are directed to their personalized home page, while unrecognized users are served a restricted or “guest” view.

 > [!IMPORTANT]
 > **Use at your own risk.** This project leans on Vibe Coding practices - AI pair-programming, automated refactors, and rapid iteration.
 Treat releases as starting points - test, monitor, and adapt to your stack.
-AuthPortal remains an independent effort with no endorsement from plex, Emby, or Jellyfin.
+AuthPortal remains an independent effort with no endorsement from Plex, Emby, or Jellyfin.

 > [!NOTE]
 > - Docker Hub: https://hub.docker.com/r/modomofn/auth-portal